-PCP Acid LSD Angel Dust Ketamine Tik Hallucinogen Drugs
+Hallucinogen drugs PCP Acid LSD Angel Dust Ketamine Tik

 What are dissociative drugs?

 Hallucinogenic drugs have played a role in human life for thousands of years.
-C u l t u res from the tropics to the a rctic have used plants to induce states of detachment from re a l i t y and to precipitate “visions” thought to provide mystical insight.
-These plants contain chemical compounds, such as mescaline, psilocybin, and ibogaine, that are structurally similar to serotonin, and they pro d u c e their effects by disrupting norm a l functioning of the serotonin system.
+Cultures from the tropics to the arctic have used plants to induce states of detachment.
+This from reality and to precipitate “visions” thought to provide mystical insight.
+These plants contain chemical compounds, such as mescaline, psilocybin, and ibogaine.
+These are structurally similar to serotonin, and they produce their effects by disrupting normal functioning of the serotonin system.

 Physical characteristics of LSD

 The most common form of LSD is called “blotter acid”—sheets of paper soaked in LSD and perforated into 1/4-inch square, individual dosage units.
 Variations in manufacturing and the presence of contaminants can produce LSD in colors ranging from clear or white, in its purest form, to tan or even black.
 Even uncontaminated LSD begins to degrade and discolor soon after it is manufactured, and drug istributors often apply LSD to colored paper, making it difficult for a buyer to determine the drug’s purity or age.

 L S D ’s effects

 The precise mechanism by which LSD alters perceptions is still unclear.
-Evidence from laboratory studies suggests that LSD, like hallucinogenic plants, acts on certain groups of serotonin receptors designated the 5-HT2 receptors, and that its effects are most prominent in two brain regions: One is the cerebral cortex, an area involved in mood, cognition, and perception; the other is the locus ceruleus, which receives sensory signals f rom all areas of the body and has been described as the brain’s “novelty detector” for important external stimuli.
+Evidence from laboratory studies suggests that LSD, like hallucinogenic plants, acts on certain groups of serotonin receptors designated the 5-HT2 receptors, and that its effects are most prominent in two brain regions: One is the cerebral cortex, an area involved in mood, cognition, and perception; the other is the locus coeruleus, which receives sensory signals f rom all areas of the body and has been described as the brain’s “novelty detector” for important external stimuli.

 LSD also has dramatic effects on the senses.
 Colors, smells, sounds, and other sensations seem highly intensified.
 In some cases, sensory perceptions may blend in a phenomenon known as synesthesia in which a person seems to hear or feel colors and see sounds.

 Hallucinations distort or transform shapes and movements, and they may give rise to a perception that time is moving very slowly or that the user’s body is changing shape.
 On some trips, users experience sensations that a re enjoyable and mentally stimulating and that produce a sense of heightened understanding.
 Bad trips, however, include terrifying thoughts and nightmarish feelings of anxiety and despair that include fears of insanity, death, or losing control .
 LSD users quickly develop a high degree of tolerance for the drug’s effects: